dotnet/machinelearning/test/Microsoft.ML.Benchmarks/README.md

 **Pre-requisite:** On a clean repo, `build.cmd` at the root installs the right version of dotnet.exe and builds the solution.
 You need to build the solution in `Release` with native dependencies.

     build.cmd -release -buildNative

+Moreover, to run some of the benchmarks you have to download external dependencies.

+    build.cmd -- /t:DownloadExternalTestFiles /p:IncludeBenchmarkData=true

 1. Navigate to the benchmarks directory (machinelearning\test\Microsoft.ML.Benchmarks)